sergueik/selenium-fluxbox/README.md

 `SELENIUM_VERSION`, `FIREFOX_VERSION`, `GECKODRIVER_VERSION`, `CHROME_VERSION`, `CHROMEDRIVER_VERSION`.

-Some supported combinations of legacy browser and driver versions are listed below:
+Some supported combinations of legacy browser and driver versions are listed below.
+Note: this list is provided as an example, and is not maintained.

 |                      |              |
 |----------------------|--------------|